-NOTE: The NO and (') commands are actual controller commands.
-Therefore, inclusion of the NO or (') commands will require process time by the controller, see General Program Flow and Timing information for more details.
+Note: The NO command is an actual controller command.
+Therefore, inclusion of the NO commands will require process time by the controller.

-Difference between NO and ' using the GalilTools software
+Difference between NO and 'using the GalilTools software

-The GalilTools software will treat an apostrophe (') commend different from an NO when the compression algorithm is activated upon a program download (line > 80 characters or program memory > 1000 lines).
+The GalilTools software will treat an apostrophe (') commend different from an NO when the compression algorithm is activated upon a program download (line > 80 characters or program memory > 4000 lines).
 In this case the software will remove all (') comments as part of the compression and it will download all NO comments to the controller.